 Who wouldn't like to lower expenses and have a little extra cash?
 You may be able to do that by refinancing your home.
-Refinancing can be a way to get a lower interest rate (and lower your payment).
-Or it could help you move from an adjustable rate mortgage to a fixed rate and stabilize your payment for the life of the loan.

-So when's the right time to refinance your home?
+Refinancing can be a way to get a lower you move from an adjustable rate mortgage to a fixed So when's the right time to refinance your home?
 Here are a few key questions to ask:

-ARE INTEREST RATES LOWER THAN WHEN I BOUGHT THE HOUSE?
+ARE INTEREST RATES LOWER THAN WHEN I BOVGHT THE HOUSE?